Go to introduction, main Nahuatl page, Aztec Folio

 Internet Picture

-Valeriano, whose Nahuatl name is unknown, was a respected collaborator with Bernaridino de Sahagún, and served as the royal “Judge-Governor” of México-Tenochtitlan for over a quarter of a century, from 1573 to 1599.
+Valeriano, whose Nahuatl name is unknown, was a respected collaborator with Bernardino de Sahagún, and served as the royal “Judge-Governor” of México-Tenochtitlan for over a quarter of a century, from 1573 to 1599.
 The picture of him here is from the Aubin Codex.
 He spoke Nahuatl natively, was educated in Spanish and Latin, and clearly understood the world of early post-Conquest Mexico.

 Manuel Robledo Gutiérrez (1978: 5) recounts that at the time of Valeriano's death the original MS was passed to the famous Fernando de Alva Ixtlilxochitl (1568?-1648), historian, governor of Texcoco (and later of Tlalmanalco), and descendant of the royal house of Texcoco.